nabil0203/Capstone_Project/README.md

 ---

 This console project implements a basic management system for a medical store.
+This system currently does not support advanced features such as a graphical user interface (GUI) or database integration.
+It operates as a basic console application that uses file handling to store and retrieve data.
+No concurrency support, so only one instance of the program should run at a time.
+Data is saved in plain text format, which is not encrypted.
 It was developed as a Capstone Project by TEAM_TITAN under the guidance of [Md.
 Abdul Hye Zebon](https://faculty.daffodilvarsity.edu.bd/profile/swe/zebon.html) Sir.

 ## TEAM_TITAN